jasonhuh/CarND-Advanced-Lane-Lines/README.md

 ```python
 	line_fit_cr[0] = A and line_fit_cr[1] = B
 ```
-where A and B are the first and second term in a second order polynormial curve such that:
+where A and B are the first and second term in a second order polynomial curve such that:
 ```
 	f(y) = A * y * y + B * y + C
 ```